MorrisseyLab/DeCryptICS/README.md

 python run\_script.py count /full/path/to/block/input\_files.py

 View the help with "python run\_script.py -h" to see all available options.
+For example, if you are analysing mouse tissue, then use the "-mouse" flag:

+python run\_script.py count /full/path/to/mouseblock/input\_files.py -mouse

 Note: if running on a GPU and you receive an out-of-memory error, try reducing the "input\_size" in DeCryptICS/DNN/params.py (in nice powers of 2 so that downsampling always creates an integer size: 128, 256, 512, 1024, 2048...)